 Key Thought: “Jesus gives us eternal life and then helps us to hate the sins we now love and to love the good things we now hate.”

-Who his own self bare our sins in his own body on the tree, that we, being dead to sins, should live unto righteousness: by whose stripes ye were healed.
-1 Peter 2:24
+who Himself bore our sins in His own body on the tree, that we, having died to sins, might live for righteousness—by whose stripes you were healed.
+1 Peter 2:24 NKJV

-You want to ask the person you share this with to accept Jesus as their Savior.
+At this point, you will want to ask the person with whom share this to accept Jesus as their Savior.
 God already accepts them, the question is, will they accept God?
 Ephesians 1:6

 Prayer: “Dear Jesus thank you for allowing Yourself to be treated the way I deserve to be treated so I may be treated the way you deserve to be treated.
 Thank you for dying for my sin so I may have the reward of your righteousness.
 Thank you for coming into my heart and giving me eternal life, and now please help me to love the good things I once hated and to hate the sins I once loved.
 In Jesus’ name Amen.”

-May I suggest that if you are sharing this in someone’s home that you politely excuse yourself right after the prayer?
-This way they are left with the study and prayer lingering in their heart and mind instead of small talk after the study.
+May I suggest that if you are sharing this in someone’s home that you politely excuse yourself immediately after the prayer?
+This way they are left with the study and prayer lingering in their heart and mind instead of any small talk after the study.